Anatoliy Starushchenko: Canada

 In 2019, he went abroad once more to play in the Canadian Soccer League with FC Vorkuta.
 In his debut season with Vorkuta, he assisted in securing the First Division title.
 He re-signed with Vorkuta for the 2020 season.
 He featured in the CSL Championship final against Scarborough SC and assisted in securing the championship.
 In his third season with Vorkuta, he assisted in securing Vorkuta's third regular-season title and secured the ProSound Cup against Scarborough.
 He also played in the 2021 playoffs where Vorkuta was defeated by Scarborough in the championship final.

 In 2022, Vorkuta was renamed FC Continentals and Starushchenko was re-signed for his fourth season.
 Throughout the season, he helped Continentals secure a playoff berth by finishing fourth in the standings.
 He made his third consecutive championship final appearance against Scarborough once more where he won his second championship title.

+After the hiatus of FC Continentals for the 2023 season, he joined league rivals Toronto Falcons.